cantzakas/gpdb-jupyter/README.md

 ![img](snippets-demo.gif "Jupyter Notebook Snippet Extension Demo")

 ## Add a Greenplum Database snippet
-Snippets are specified by adding a new JSON block to the list of existing snippets in `$`.
+Snippets are specified by adding a new JSON block to the list of existing snippets specidifed in the `/usr/local/share/jupyter/nbextensions/snippets/snippets.json` file.
 For example, to add a new snippet that connects to a Greenplum database and prints its version, the JSON file should be modified from:

 ```json
 {